defencedigital/moduk-service-manual/src/accessibility/meet-accessibility-regulations.md

 Anyone using your service can find themselves dealing with a stressful situation, tiredness or illness.

-When you start designing a digital service or product, you need to plan for accessibility.
+When you start designing a digital service, you need to plan for accessibility.

 ## Check the regulations